How much do solar panels cost? The golden question.

 AND, there are tax incentives for commercial solar energy systems!

 All of these factors make businesses an ideal candidate to install solar panels.

-Now that you have a good idea of how much solar panels cost in Alberta, lets take a look at the second and more important category…
+Now that you have a good idea of how much solar panels cost, lets take a look at the second category.

 If you’re going to invest in solar power, you want to know what your financial outcomes are going to be such as how much money you will earn from the solar panels and what the payback of the investment will be.

 These terms can be a little deceiving since what is truly desired is whether it will save you money relative to continually renting electricity from the grid.
 We recommend not focusing solely on the payback period of solar panels, but analyzing the economics over 30 years since that is the period of the investment.

 A method used to calculate the economics of solar power in Alberta is called the Levelized Cost of Electricity or LCOE.